Single Arm DB Incline Bench

 • Keep your shoulder blades retracted (pulled back) throughout the movement.

-• Engage your core to stabilize your torso and prevent excessive rotation.
+• Engage your core to stabilize your torso to prevent excessive rotation.

 Key Benefits